-Question 04 enables students to produce an extended response.
-Students have the opportunity to demonstrate their ability to construct and develop a sustained line of reasoning which is coherent, relevant, substantiated and logically structured.
+Question 04 requires students to produce an extended response.
+Students should demonstrate their ability to construct and develop a sustained line of reasoning which is coherent, relevant, substantiated and logically structured.

-O4 Has religion been the main factor in causing protest in Britain since Medieval times?
+04 Has religion been the main factor in the development of medicine in Britain since 16 Medieval times?
+16